Geta/klarna/src/Klarna.Payments/README.md

 - Anonymous user
   - In this case we expect that no information exists server side.
 We retrieve personal information from form fields and use that to populate the object with personal information.

 If anything goes wrong it could be that the Klarna widget will display a pop-up, allowing the user to recover from any errors.
 In case of non-recoverable error(s); the widget should be hidden and we should inform the user to select a different payment method.
+If the authorization is not approved, also check the show_form value returned, if it is false, then do not show the Klarna payment methods anymore to the user in that user session.
 The happy flow (no errors) would mean that we will retrieve an authorization token from Klarna and can continue with the checkout process.
 Receiving an authorization token means that the risk assessment succeeded and we're able to complete the order.
 The authorization token is provided during the form post to Epi (purchase).
 This authorization token is important because it allows us to make sure no changes were made client side (as you can change the cart items in the authorization call as well).

-Checkout flow:
+**Checkout flow:**

+Step 1: Showing checkout page (by default no personal information is shared)
 - Server side - During checkout we use the CreateOrUpdateSession to update the session at Klarna (this does not contain any PI)

+Step 2: Placing order (personal information is shared)
 - Client side - When the user clicks on 'Place order' we use the Klarna javascript library to do an authorize call, providing the necessary PI.
+Best practice is to disable the place order button after the user clicks it to prevent subsequent calls.
   - If authorize succeeds we receive an authorization token, which we add to the checkout form and pass on to our server
   - If authorize fails, for example if there are no offers based on the user's personal info, we flip a boolean on the user's cart server side.
 That boolean will allow the CreateOrUpdateSession to send PI to Klarna in any subsequent call (IKlarnaPaymentsService - AllowedToSharePersonalInformation).
 - Server side - After authorize we take our cart and create another 'clean' session based on the information we have (which is our 'truth'), using this session and the authorization token we can create an order in Klarna.